-We completed a Phase 2 safety and pharmacokinetics study (Study 010) that investigated single ascending oral doses of AT2220 (50 mg, 100 mg, 250 mg, and 600 mg) co-administered with Myozyme® or Lumizyme® (alglucosidase alfa or recombinant human GAA enzyme, rhGAA) marketed by Genzyme, in patients with Pompe disease.
+In 2013, we completed a Phase 2 safety and pharmacokinetics study (Study 010) that investigated single ascending oral doses of a pharmacological chaperone, AT2220 (50 mg, 100 mg, 250 mg, and 600 mg) co-administered with Myozyme® or

+Lumizyme® (alglucosidase alfa or recombinant human GAA enzyme, rhGAA) marketed by Genzyme, in patients with Pompe disease.
 Each patient received one infusion of ERT alone, and then a single oral dose of AT2220 just prior to the next ERT infusion.
 Results from this study showed an increase in GAA enzyme activity in plasma and muscle compared to ERT alone.

 We are utilizing our CHART platform in combination with our uniquely-engineered, proprietary recombinant human acid-alpha glucosidase (rhGAA, designated ATB200) to develop a next-generation ERT for Pompe disease.
-We are currently investigating ATB200, with and without a pharmacological chaperone, in preclinical studies.

 We acquired ATB200 as well as our enzyme targeting technology through our purchase of Callidus Biopharma.
-ATB200 is differentiated from other Pompe ERTs by its unique carbohydrate structure, and may be further optimized by applying our proprietary peptide tagging technology for better targeting.
-ATB200 may also deliver further benefits through co-formulation with a pharmacological chaperone.
+ATB200 is differentiated from other Pompe ERTs by its unique carbohydrate structure.

 In preclinical studies, ATB200 was shown to have superior uptake and activity in disease-relevant tissues that correlated with clearance of accumulated glycogen substrate when compared to current standard of care.
-ATB200 may be further improved through the application of the Company's proprietary conjugation technology to attach vIGF2 (a variant of the insulin-like growth factor 2) to further enhance drug targeting.
+ATB200 may be further improved through the application of the Company's proprietary conjugation technology to attach vIGF2 (a variant of the insulin-like growth factor 2) to further enhance lysosomal drug targeting.
 Preclinical results have shown that ATB200 and ATB200 conjugated with vIGF-2 were better than Lumizyme for clearing glycogen in skeletal muscles in Gaa knock-out mice.
+These studies also demonstrated that ATB200 and ATB200+vIGF-2 co-formulated with a pharmacological chaperone can lead to even further glycogen reduction.

-These results taken together with data from our clinical and preclinical studies of AT2220 in combination with ERT support our further development of a next-generation ERT for Pompe disease.
+These results taken together with data from our clinical and preclinical studies of pharmacological chaperones in combination with ERT, support our further development of a next-generation ERT for Pompe disease We are currently investigating ATB200, with and without a pharmacological chaperone, and with and without the vIGF-2 tag in preclinical studies to determine the optimal product to bring forward into clinical studies in Pompe patients.